Reusable shopping bag: United Kingdom

 Reusable shopping bags are offered in most British supermarkets.
 These are sold for a nominal sum, usually 10 pence, and are replaced for free.
 The bags are more durable than standard bags, meaning that they can be reused many times over.

 The main purpose of this is to ensure that packaging waste legislation was met and to encourage the bags to be recycled (which usually earns the retailer a small amount of money per bag), and unlike with 5p carrier bags there is a (small) financial incentive to bring the bags back for recycling, lessening the environmental impact.

 In contrast to most spartan carrier bags, bags for life tend to be colourful and sometimes show some aspect of the supermarket's advertising.
 Some supermarkets maintain the same design for years at a time, whereas some, like Waitrose, rotate the designs to tie in with either the season or the most recent advertising campaign.

-Waitrose was the first British Supermarket to launch Bag For Life in association with British Polythene Industries.
+Waitrose was the first British supermarket to launch Bag For Life in association with British Polythene Industries.
 It was the brainchild of Gini Ekstein, from British Polythene industries.
 Gini Ekstein with Paul Oustedal and Nick Jones, of Waitrose, launched Bag For Life in 1998.
 It was the first closed-loop recycling initiative; returned and broken bags are made into black benches places outside Waitrose stores.
-The initial marketing messages designed by Gini Ekstein, British Polythene Industries and Beth Chiles, of Message Marketing, are still in use today.
+The initial marketing messages designed by Ekstein and by Beth Chiles of Message Marketing are still in use today.
 Later on, Sainsbury's and other supermarkets introduced the bag for life.
 In 2015 the UK Government introduced a tax on all carrier bags, which meant that every consumer would pay 5p for any carrier bag from any "large retailer" store.

 The increasing use of jute and juco bags (a mix of cotton and jute) has provided a natural alternative to single-use plastic bags and reusable plastic bags.
 These are found in many of the major supermarkets, and over 50 million have been sold in the UK alone.
-These bags have a 3-4 year lifespan and so are often seen as the ecological option.
+These bags have a 3–4 year lifespan and so are often seen as the ecological option.

 Jute bags have become a crossover product from an alternative to plastics to a fashion/shopper accessory.
-Jute bags will last for about 4 years – if used correctly will replace over 600 single bags.
+Jute bags will last for about 4 years and if used correctly will replace over 600 single bags.
 At end of life, they can be used as planters for growing garden vegetables.